History of Kentucky: Postwar violence

 After the war, violence continued in the state.
 A number of chapters of the Ku Klux Klan formed as insurgent veterans sought to establish white supremacy by intimidation and violence against freedmen and free Blacks.
 Although the Klan was suppressed by the federal government during the early 1870s, the Frankfort Weekly Commonwealth reported 115 incidents of shooting, lynching, and whipping of blacks by whites between 1867 and 1871.
 Historian George C. White documented at least 93 lynching deaths of blacks by whites in Kentucky this period, and thought it more likely that at least 117 had taken place (one-third of the state's total number of lynchings).

 Northeastern Kentucky had relatively few African Americans, but its whites attempted to drive them out.
 In 1866, whites in the Gallatin County seat of Warsaw incited a race riot.
 Over more than a 10-day period in August, a band of more than 500 whites attacked and drove off an estimated 200 Blacks across the Ohio River.
 In August 1867, whites attacked and drove off blacks in Kenton, Boone, and Grant Counties.
-Some fled to Covington, seeking shelter at the city's of the Freedmen's Bureau offices.
+Some fled to Covington, seeking shelter at the city's Freedmen's Bureau offices.
 During the early 1870s, US Marshal Willis Russell of Owen County fought a KKK band which was terrorizing Black people and their white allies in Franklin, Henry and Owen Counties until he was assassinated in 1875.
 Similar attacks were made on African Americans in western Kentucky, particularly Logan County and Russellville, the county seat.
 Whites were especially hostile to Black Civil War veterans.

 Racial violence increased after Reconstruction period, peaking in the 1890s and extending into the early 20th century.
 Two-thirds of the state's lynchings of blacks occurred at this time, marked by the mass hanging of four black men in Russellville in 1908 and a white mob's lynching all seven members of the David Walker family near Hickman (in Fulton County) in October of that year.
 Violence near Reelfoot Lake and the Black Patch Tobacco Wars also received national newspaper coverage.